 Once you have your plant, it’s actually fairly straightforward to trim it into a simple shape such as a ball or cone.
-We have frames to help – just clip them into place around the plant, and trim anything which protrudes!
+You can buy frames to help – just clip them into place around the plant, and trim anything which protrudes!

 When you’re trimming topiary, make sure you use really sharp blades.
 Our classic RHS-endorsed one-handed topiary shears make the job easy, because they leave the other hand free to ‘fluff’ the foliage, to see how it will look as it shifts and settles.
 These shears are hand-made at our factory in Sheffield - we patented our shear design in 1865, and haven’t changed it since!
 The shears are razor-sharp, and there’s even a special sharpener available, which you can run along the blades without altering the ‘set’ of the shears.

-If you’re carrying out a more major re-shape, you might find a two-handed shear like our RHS-endorsed Precision Shear or RHS-endorsed Topiary Hedge Shear will help you quickly achieve a precise result.
+If you’re carrying out a more major re-shape, you might find a two-handed shear like our RHS-endorsed Topiary Hedge Shear will help you quickly achieve a precise result.

 One useful piece of advice is to try to avoid trimming in hot sunshine - late afternoon is the perfect time, or wait until an overcast day - that shouldn't take too long!
 If you trim in hot sunshine, the leaves can scorch where they’re cut, and your topiary may start to become a little crispy around the edges – never a good look.